cdot/Hotpot/README.md

   - weather - sets up access to the weather server (see "Weather" below).
   - google_maps - sets up access to Google maps (see "Routing" below).
 - controller
   - thermostat - sets up the DS18X20 thermostats available to the system.
-Each thermostat is named, and has an id used to communicate with the sensor
+Each thermostat is named, and has:
+    - id - used to communicate with the sensor
+    - poll_interval - (optional) gap between polls, in ms (1000)
+    - history (optional)
+      - file - (required) pathname to file to store history
+      - interval - gap between history snapshots, in s (60 i.e. once every minute)
+      - limit - number of snapshots to keep in history file.
+At least this many, and on occasion up to 2X as many, snapshots will be stored (24 * 60)
   - pin - sets up the GPIO pins, mapping the pin name to the GPIO pin number
   - mobile - sets up the mobiles, each name maps to the unique ID of the mobile
   - rule - list of rules that are used to control state of the system

+See example.config.json for a complete example.

 Note that the pin names "HW" and "CH" are predefined, as Y-plan systems have some dependencies between them.